xemantic/github-users-web/README.md

 It's one time action which will also verify if the project builds correctly in your environment.

-Open 2 terminals and invoke these commends:
+Open 2 terminals and invoke these commands:

     $ mvn gwt:codeserver -pl *-client -am